karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ## A note on learning Odin

-While Odin is a great language, the area it is perhaps most lacking in currently is documentation.
+While Odin is a great language, the area it is currently most lacking in is documentation.
 There is lots of documentation, but it is scattered and incomplete.
-This article tries to address that by giving a holistic introduction.
+I tried to address that by writing this article, which I hope gives a holistic introduction to Odin.
 This article aside, here is my recommendation of where to look if you are stuck on trying to figure out how to do something specific in Odin.
 I recommend you check these resources in the order stated:

 1. Check the [overview](https://odin-lang.org/docs/overview/).
 The overview is not complete, but searching around in there will answer many beginner questions.
 2. Look inside [demo.odin](https://github.com/odin-lang/Odin/blob/master/examples/demo/demo.odin).
 It is an example that comes with the compiler that tries to showcase many different features of the language.